 For many of us, nothing beats a juicy steak and mouthwatering baked potato, but this part of your diet can also cause bad breath.
 Food particles can become stuck between your teeth allowing odor related bacteria to sink in.
 It is important to floss after every meal, especially if there is any kind of meat involved.

 5. Sugary Treats

 If your paranoid about having unpleasant breath, it is important to avoid sugary foods.
 The remnants of sugary treats and candies left behind in your teeth serve as a food source for odor causing bacteria, or plaque.
 When plaque builds up on your teeth and gums it can lead to gum disease, cavities, or other dental related issues.
 Reducing the number of soft drinks, candy, and other sweets that you consume can help eliminate this problem.
 It is important to brush, floss and rinse after eating sugary snacks or beverages.
-Sugar-free gum and candy are good options to satisfy your sweet tooth as long as proper cleaning techniques are applied after eating them as well.
+Sugar-free gum and candy are good options to satisfy your sweet tooth as long as you use proper cleaning techniques after eating them.